decyjphr-org/workflow-script-injection/README.md

 ## Exercise 6 - Mitigate using GitHub Action
 ### Creating an Actions workflow to scan Workflow files using CodeQL
-In this section we are going to create an Actions workflow file to scan existing workflows for any security weaknesses.
+In this section we are going to create an Actions workflow to scan existing workflows for any security weaknesses.

 In your repository, `click` on the `Actions` tab